Magnolia security best practices

 • Keep your Magnolia instances up to date.

-• use separate databases for author and public instances.
+• If your project allows, use separate databases for author and public instances.

 • The repository and all files referenced from Magnolia properties must live outside the web app.
 You should be able to clean the Magnolia web artifact without losing any data or keys.